The Environment and Climate Change Law Review: Germany

 ii Water quality

 Installations handling substances hazardous to water must be tested and classified with respect to their properties.
-Substances are classified on the basis of the Administrative Regulation on the Classification of Substances Hazardous to Waters.
-According to this regulation, there are three water hazard classes (WGK): WGK 1: a low hazard; WGK 2: a hazard; and WGK 3: a severe hazard.
+Substances are classified based on the Administrative Regulation on the Classification of Substances Hazardous to Waters.
+According to this regulation, there are three water hazard classes (WGK): WGK 1, a low hazard; WGK 2, a hazard; and WGK 3, a severe hazard.